 If you’re renting a house instead of staying in hotels, try to do most of the cooking at home instead of eating out.
 You can still experience the local cuisine by using local ingredients, but you’ll save a lot of cash.

 If you’re savvy, you can also find great deals for travel.
-Keep an eye out for sales, good deal websites or offers with train companies, airlines or hotels to save some funds as you travel.
+Keep an eye out for sales, good deal websites or offers with train companies, airlines or hotels.
+It’s a great way to save some funds as you travel.